phoebeachapman/phoebeachapman.github.io/_publications/2024-microsource.md

 ---
-title: "The role of family and environment in determining the skin microbiome of captive aquatic frogs, <i>Xenopus laevis</i>"
+title: "The role of family and environment in determining the skin bacterial communities of captive aquatic frogs, <i>Xenopus laevis</i>"
 collection: publications
 pubtype: 'peer'
 permalink: /publication/2024-microsource
 excerpt: 'Antibiotics are routinely used in <i>Xenopus</i> husbandry, yet bacteria play an important role in tissue regeneration.
-The first in-depth microbiome source and inheritance analysis for captive and non-antibiotic-treated <i>Xenopus laevis</i> suggests that vertical transmission plays an important role in establishing tadpole skin microbiomes, and should be considered in the context of colony husbandry and experimental regeneration studies.'
+The first in-depth bacterial microbiome source and inheritance analysis for captive and non-antibiotic-treated <i>Xenopus laevis</i> suggests that vertical transmission plays an important role in establishing tadpole skin microbiomes, and should be considered in the context of colony husbandry and experimental regeneration studies.'
 date: October 2024
 venue: 'FEMS Microbiology Ecology'
 ---